Tr0f1k/piechart-and-list/README.md

 2) Implemented translation from English to Hebrew to most of the words
 3) Implemented change direction to "Right-to-Left" when changing language from English to Hebrew

+## 22/02/2023

+### Finished Tasks:

+1) Added some basic styling to the page.
+Specifically:
+    1) Made Pie Charts stay next to each other
+    2) Added Navbar with a dropdown menu (that uses font "Awesome" icon) for language change buttons
+    3) Made Date Pickers stay next to each other and change direction properly based on the chosen language
+2) Finished translation of most of the words that were not yet translated
+3) Providing additional comments to the code

 ## To-Do List:

-1) Add proper styling
-2) Make pie charts stay next to each other.
-Consider using another library for pie charts.
-Ex: Google Charts
-3) Implement usage of Sequelize
+1) Implement usage of Sequelize
-4) Make date pickers stay next to each other
-5) Consider adding button for date pickers
-6) Change language for categories in "Transaction Category" column
+2) Finally get some taste in design and make the project look nice :)